 Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash, cash equivalents and marketable securities.
-As of December 31, 2021 and 2020, cash, cash equivalents and marketable securities were invested primarily in money market funds, U.S. treasury securities and corporate notes through highly rated financial institutions.
+As of December 31, 2022 and 2021, cash, cash equivalents and marketable securities were invested primarily in money market funds and U.S. treasury securities through highly rated financial institutions.
 Investments are restricted, in accordance with the Company's investment policy, to a concentration limit per issuer or sector.